ThursdayTG/apprenticeship-2021_11_11-edu-modulo_and_flags/README.md

  - all functions I had defined were defined in the .cpp files, as I wanted to avoid using header files since they weren't part of our lessons at this point.
 I now put them in a header file, using and slightly modifying my current template, and included that in both .cpp files.

  - instead of assigning restartOperator the return value of the queryRestartProgram function, I only executed the function, so the do-while loops couldn't actually be looped in both .cpp files.
 I fixed this.

+This project has been uploaded primarily for archiving purposes.